AnalogCyan/SwiftWin/README.md

 ### -Reset

 Force removal of the script's temporary files.
 This will delete any files the script has downloaded and reset the scripts current state.
+This will not delete any generated log files.

 ```yaml
 Accepted values: None